nicop496/collapse_chatgpt_answers/README.md

-# collapse_chatgpt_answers
+# Collapse ChatGPT answers
-A Chrome extension to collapse ChatGPT answers
+This is a simple Chrome extension that adds a button to collapse ChatGPT answers, just like in any IDE where you collapse your classes, functions, etc.